The best babywearing slings and wraps: Tried and tested for comfort and safety

 The Dreamgenii Snuggleroo Baby Carrier was awarded Bronze for Best Baby Carrier/ Sling or Back Carrier at the Mother&Baby Awards 2023.

-For that close feeling with your baby, the Dreamgenii Snuggleroo is the softest baby sling made from all cotton material, confirmed by our six parent testers to be lightweight and comfy to wear!
-Helping you to bond with your baby, this sling doesn't require any straps or buckles but still keeps your baby feeling secure against your body.
+For that close feeling with your baby, the Dreamgenii Snuggleroo is the one you want!
+The soft baby sling made from all cotton material, was confirmed by our six parent testers to be lightweight and comfy to wear!
+This sling doesn't require any straps or buckles but still keeps your baby feeling secure against your body.
 Our mum tester Georgia particularly enjoys the way the material envelopes her and baby together with a gentle material – and with no direct pressure, she says your body and shoulders are able to take the pressure over a large area.
 Our dad tester Tim didn't think it was the softest he had tried though.
-The lack of buckles and straps does mean it's easier to use, although Tim said "Fiddly to get on.
-After a few wears, you begin to get used to it, but good to have an extra pair of hands to help to begin with."
-But as Georgia points out, you won't be left with sore shoulders or strap marks where the sling has been.
+The absence of buckles and straps does mean it's easier to use, as Tim said "Fiddly to get on.
+After a few wears, you begin to get used to it, but good to have an extra pair of hands to help you to begin with."
+Georgia points out, you won't be left with sore shoulders or strap marks where the sling has been.

-Other testers have also brought to light that the instructions can be a bit complicated to follow, as they rely heavily on photos rather than detailed explanations, so while some of you will love the visual aid, keep this in mind if you prefer written instructions.
-If you're worried about this though, don't be – Dreamgenii on their YouTube channel also provides an easy-to-follow guide.
+Other testers did mention that the instructions were a bit complicated to follow and rely heavily on photos rather than detailed explanations.
+Some may love the visual aid, keep this in mind if you prefer written instructions or better yet, find Dreamgenii on their YouTube channel where they provide an easy-to-follow guide.

-The wrap can only be used up until 12 months of age, but mums seem to love it for the newborn stage, with one reviewer describing the wrap as 'life-changing' for allowing hands-free cuddling with her baby, which we think is a lovely way to describe being able to use a wrap to stay connected with your little one throughout the day.
+The wrap can only be used up until 12 months of age, but mums seem to love it for the newborn stage, with one reviewer describing the wrap as 'life-changing' for allowing hands-free cuddling with her baby.
 The wrap offers plenty of versatility with different carrying positions.
 One tester shared they loved how high and close it held the baby to her, so she felt reassured at all times.
-Dad tester Tim said, "This has an additional piece of fabric that is meant to make the baby feel more cosy to you; yes, it works, BUT it is a bit of a faff."
+Dad tester Tim said, "This has an additional piece of fabric that is meant to make the baby feel more cosy to you; yes, it works, but it is a bit of a faff."

 Read our full Dreamgenii® Snuggleroo review